 Tue, 28 July, 2020

-TWI recently completed a series of inspections on several wind turbines, using phased array ultrasonic testing (PAUT), to examine bolt holes within the blade root area.
+TWI recently completed a series of wind turbine inspections on several turbines, using phased array ultrasonic testing (PAUT), to examine bolt holes within the blade root area.

 Under a previous project, we developed a PAUT procedure that can detect and size cracks in the bolt holes and, having been validated on removed blades with known defects, it gives TWI the ability to accept or reject the blade’s condition, in accordance with the manufacturer’s acceptance criteria.

-During the procedure development phase, TWI applied the technique on a large scale project for a wind farm in Europe and, since then, have delivered NDT inspection services on seven UK wind farms.
+During the procedure development phase, TWI applied the technique on a large scale project for a wind farm in Europe and, since then, have delivered non-destructive testing (NDT) inspection services on seven UK wind farms.

 TWI completed PAUT inspections of the blade roots for all blades, reporting on any cracks within the blade roots and detailing the circumferential length of each crack, as well as the cumulative length of cracks within each blade root.

 The key objective was to collect and analyse the PAUT data and to measure any crack indications in the bolt hole regions, which was achieved by: